COBRA: A Continual Learning Approach to Vision-Brain Understanding: Related Work

 \subsection{Limitations of Data Representation in Prior Methods}

 From prior studies, we have identified three main limitations, particularly concerning continual brain understanding and the unified model approaches.

 \textbf{L1.} Since the brain sizes and structures of each subject differ, the sizes of fMRI signals vary across subjects.
 These signal sizes range from approximately 13,000 to 16,000 voxels per subject.
 Prior methods \cite{defossez2023decoding, yu2021mixup, liang2022mind, tan2019efficientnet, caron2021emerging, haxby2001distributed, takagi, mindeye1, psychometry, mindbridge, mindeye2, neuropictor} \textit{fixed the input signal size} and adapted to new subjects with different input sizes.
-This poses a significant challenge to continual brain understanding, requiring methods to work with inputs with varying dimensions.
+This poses a significant challenge to understanding the brain continually, requiring methods to work with inputs of varying dimensions.

 \textbf{L2.} Treating brain signals as one-dimensional (1D) vectors leads to a loss of spatial information.
 While voxels are closely connected to their neighbors in 3D space, flattening the signals into 1D disrupts these interactions.
 In particular, we observed that two samples in the signals may not be adjacent to each other spatially in 3D space, making it difficult to interpret the connections between them.